yavuzsel/aerogear-android/src/org/aerogear/android/authentication/API.md

         NSLog(@"Read: An error occured! \n%@", error);
     }];

-When loading all tasks from the server, the AGStore object is used inside of the _read_ block from the Pipe object.
+When loading all tasks from the server, the Store object is used inside of the _read_ block from the Pipe object.
 The returned collection of tasks is stored inside our in-memory store, from where the data can be accessed.

-## Read an object from the AGStore
+## Read an object from the Store

     id taskObject;
     // read the task with the '0' ID: